frida/frida-website/_posts/2016-06-02-frida-7-2-released.markdown

 - core: fix deadlock that was easily reproducible on iOS 9
 - java: improve Java.perform() robustness and handling of non-app processes

+7.2.5:

+- objc: fix handling of methods returning a struct in registers on x86-64

 Enjoy!